YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 In addition to local and global variables, YottaDB also has a set of *Intrinsic Special Variables*.
-Just as global variables are distinguised by a "^" prefix, intrinsic special variables are distinguished by a "$" prefix.
+Just as global variables are distinguished by a "^" prefix, intrinsic special variables are distinguished by a "$" prefix.
 Unlike local and global variable names, intrinsic special variable names are case-insensitive and so ``$zgbldir`` and ``$ZGblDir`` refer to the same intrinsic special variable.
 Intrinsic special variables have no subscripts.

-While the majority of intrinisic special variables as enumerated in Chapter 8 (Intrinsic Special Variables) of `YottaDB M Programmers Guide
+While the majority of intrinsic special variables as enumerated in Chapter 8 (Intrinsic Special Variables) of `YottaDB M Programmers Guide
 <https://docs.yottadb.com/ProgrammersGuide/UNIX_manual/>`_ are
 useful to M application code, others are more generally useful and